 Every year we come across the same dilemma, what to do with the old Christmas Cards that we haves This year, I decided to turn to the blogging community to get some ideas.
 And they didn’t let me down.
-Here are some of the great ways that you can use your Christmas Cards from 2015 and beyond…if you are anything like me you probably have a few years to use.
+Here are some of the great ways that you can use your Christmas Cards from 2015 and beyond… reusing Christmas cards is a great idea and if you are anything like me you probably have a few years to use.
 I can’t bring yourself to throw any cards away :-D Please visit all these wonderful blogs for full details on how to make the crafts mentioned and shown.

 - Wonderful Robins cut out from cards make excellent bunting or ornaments for the tree from Thinly Spread

-- The Chaos and the Clutter has some wonderful ornaments made from her Chrismtas Cards
+- The Chaos and the Clutter has some wonderful ornaments made from her Christmas Cards

 - Teacher Types has a great idea for her cards, bunting; do pop along to her post to see how she does it

 - More paper decorative ideas from Party Planning Center

 - Crafty Sy has a great Christmas Card Wreath too

 - DIY Inspired has another take on Christmas decorations with cards too

 - FInally, this Christmas Tree drew my eye somewhat too, though I can’t find the original source :-(